 Introductory survey of the American political system, including study of the philosophical basis of American government, the three branches of the federal government, federal-state relations, civil rights, political parties, campaigns, the role of the media, and lobby groups.
 Course rotation: All semesters.
+General Education: Core - Inquiry & Analysis.

-2103 - Survey of Modern & Contemporary Political Thought - 3 credit hours
+2103 - Modern and Contemporary Political Thought - 3 credit hours

 Political theorists from the 16th to the 20th century are used to examine a series of major questions (e.g., human nature, power, authority, justice, liberty, equality, and legitimacy) which are central to political theory and political science.
 In addition, students will be introduced to the core modern ideologies (e.g. liberalism, conservatism, and socialism).
 This course is discussion oriented and designed to develop the student's critical reading and thinking abilities.
-Course rotation: Spring.
+Prerequisite: POSC 1003.
+Course rotation: Fall odd years.
+General Education: Intermediate - Communication.